iv-mexx/gitlab-migrator/README.md

 ## Caveats

+### Users

+Users are not created in the target instance.
+Where users are necessary (e.g. as group members or issue assignees), existing users are matched by name.
+It is thus recommended to first create users in the new gitlab instance manually with the same name as in the original gitlab instance.

+For users to be matched sucessfully, one of those has to be the same in both githab instances

+* `name`
+* `username`

 ### Groups

 * Projects will be created in the same Namespace and for the same Group as in the original Gitlab
 * Namespace and Group are matched by Name
   * Gitlab API is a little bit strange: When creating a group, a `group_id` and `namespace_id` are required.
 Existing project only has a namespace, but namespace are not actuall entities in the gitlab API.
 It is assumed that group and namespace have a 1:1 relation and `group_id` = `namespace_id`, also name and path for groups and namespaces are always equal.
-* Groups will be created when not yet existing, but Group-Members will **not** be populated!
+* Groups will be created when not yet existing
+  * Groups will be populated with users on a 'best effort' basis (matched by name).
   * Due to the aforementioned strange behavior of the Gitlab API, **only** a group will be created (namespace can not be created) and the `group_id` will also be used as `namespace_id` for the new project

 ### Issues

-* Issues are assigned to users on a 'best effort' basis.
+* Issues are assigned to users on a 'best effort' (matched by name).

 ### Notes